Student workspace

 • Probational/Conditional Standing (PRBC) - assigned when both the Cumulative Average (CAV) and Major Average (MAV) fall below 60%.

-• Students will also be placed on probation in co-op if they accumulate two missing or failed Professional Development (PD) courses and one missing or failed work report.
+Students may also be placed on probation in co-op if they accumulate two missing or failed Professional Development (PD) courses.

 A probationary standing affects both your co-op status and your academic status.
 In order for students to continue with the co-op program you must:

-1. raise your overall Cumulative Average (CAV) to at least 60% (which results in your academic standing changing to good), or
+1. raise your overall Cumulative Average (CAV) to at least 60% in your next full-time study term, or

-2. demonstrate significant progress by achieving an overall Term Average (TAV) of 65%.
+2. demonstrate significant progress in your next full-time study term by achieving an overall Term Average (TAV) of 65%.
 Your standing would stay as probationary but you will be given more time to raise your CAV to 60%.
+If your probation is extended, you would then need to reach the 60% CAV by the end of your next full-time study term.

-To continue in the co-op program, you must return to good academic standing at the end of your next full-time (three or more courses) study term otherwise, you will be switched to the regular program.
+If neither of these conditions are met, you will be switched to the regular program.
 Once you are switched to the regular program, it is not possible to return to co-op in the future.

 As we understand this may be a tough time, we are here to guide students and provide support where needed to get students back to good academic standing in the co-op program.
 If you have any questions or concerns, please do not hesitate to reach out to your advisors